taywrobel/ParallaxBlur/README.md

 To install rootbeer:

 1. Download the source code from the link above
-2. Navigate to the download location and run 'ant' to compile project
+2. Navigate to the download location and run `ant` to compile project
 3. Run pack-rootbeer in order to generate the JAR for your system
 4. Copy the generated Rootbeer.jar into the lib directory